Evidence for fast thermalization in the plane-wave matrix model

 The trace of $X^i$ oscillates with angular frequency $\omega=1$, while the trace of $Y^a$ oscillates with $\omega=1/2$.
-Because of our initial conditions, only the trace of the $X^0$ mode is excited and serves as our clock.
-These traces are interpreted as dual to closed string fields.
+Because of our initial conditions, only the trace of the $X^0$ mode is excited and it serves as our clock.

 The other invariant way to work with matrices is in terms of their eigenvalues.
-From the D-brane geometry point of view this is a way to determine the spatial extent of the configuration.
-Eigenvalues in these matrices are interpreted as positions of D-branes and when the matrices are approximately commuting there is a clear geometric interpretation.
-When the matrices do not commute these still serve to describe the distribution of D-branes inside the fuzzy object that we have built.
-In Fig.~\ref{fig:eigenv} we show the result for the eigenvalue decomposition of $X^0(t)$.
+These can tell us about the dual D-brane geometry.
+When the matrices are approximately commuting there is a clear geometric interpretation: the eigenvalues are positions of D-branes.
+When the matrices do not commute they still serve to roughly describe the distribution of D-branes inside the fuzzy object.
+In Fig.~\ref{fig:eigenv} we plot the eigenvalues of $X^0(t)$.